 Notice also that we renamed the newly uploaded file to mainupload.txt.
 If you want to retain the same name, just use the same name.

 The FTP command for uploading multiple files is mput.
 You can use mput with several space-separated filenames.
-This is what you should use if the files you want to upload have nothing in common, like say the filename extension or the first 3 characters or the last 2 characters, etc.
+This is what you should use if the files you want to upload have nothing in common, like say the filename extension or the first three characters or the last two characters, etc.

 Notice that, before each file is uploaded, you'll be prompted for a confirmation.
 Just type in y (for yes) to confirm.

-In cases wherein the files you want to upload do have something in common, you can shorten the command by using wildcards.
+In cases where the files you want to upload have something in common, you can shorten the command by using wildcard characters.
 For example, the mput command below uploads all files with the .txt extension.

 Just like in the previous mput command, you'll be asked to confirm before each file is uploaded.

 The syntax for downloading a file is similar to the syntax for uploading, except that the command is get instead of put.
 That should be easy to remember, right?
 Here's an example showing how that command is executed.

 Here's how you download a file to a directory other than the current directory.
 You'll need to specify the complete path, including the new filename (if you want to change the filename upon download).

 This is similar to the syntax for uploading multiple files, except that it uses the mget command instead of mput command.
 Again, you need to confirm each upload with a y (yes).